 The Water Act 2014 allowed Defra to make regulations to provide for retail exit – that is, for an appointed company to transfer all of its non-household customers to one or more WSSL retailers.
 The Exit Regulations require any WSSL licensee who acquired customers via a Retail Exit to make and keep under review a scheme setting out the terms and conditions that will apply in all cases where Retail Exit has occurred and affected customers have not otherwise negotiated a contract.

 The Exit Regulations also requires Ofwat to issue a code setting out the basis for such schemes of terms and conditions.
-The latest version of the REC applicable until April 2020 is available here.
+The version of the REC applicable until April 2020 is available here.
 The version of the REC applicable from April 2020 is available here.

 Interim Supply Code